I work in the

 What I'm working on.

-My upcoming book, Understanding High-Dimensional Spaces has been published by Springer.
+My recent book, Understanding High-Dimensional Spaces has been published by Springer.
 (Print, Online)

 I was awarded the 2009 IEEE Intelligent Transportation Systems Society and IEEE Systems, Man and Cybernetics Society Technical Committee on Homeland Security Technical Achievement Award for outstanding and sustained technical contributions to the field of Intelligence and Security Informatics.